-- Prohibited drugs (used in shamanic rituals), such as Ayahuasca, and the active ingredient in the ecstasy drug.
+- Illegal drugs (used in shamanic rituals), such as Ayahuasca, and the active ingredient in the ecstasy drug.
 (MDMA)

 I have many years of experience with hypnosis-like therapy; the treatment saved my life by helping me face all the obstacles on the road to recovery.

 Modern medicine underestimates hypnosis as a robust healing medical procedure.